yasinitsky/netcover/README.md

-# Build from source
+# Build and test
-To build a project from source, simply run `make build`.
+To build a project from source, run `make build`.
 As a result, you will get `build/netcover` executable.<br/>
+To build and run unittests, run `make test`.<br/>
-To clean up the project folder after build, use `make cleanup` (`build/netcover` executable will be deleted too).
+To clean up the build folder, use `make cleanup`.
 # License
 ```
 Netcover is free software; you can redistribute it and/or modify it under